-Once your application for a liquor licence is approved you will be issued with a document containing the following information:
+Once your application for a Queensland liquor licence is approved you'll be issued with a licence document.
+Your licence contains the following information:

 - licensee name

 You must keep your licence on the licensed premises and, if requested, present it to any Office of Liquor and Gaming Regulation (OLGR) compliance officer or a police officer who inspects your premises.

 If your licence document is destroyed or misplaced, you must apply for a replacement licence and pay the relevant fee.

 Licensees must display a sign containing the following details on a conspicuous part of the premises, in letters at least 15mm high: